Namit001/Algo-Trade/README.md

 </ul>

 <h3>Usage</h3>
-Define your trading strategies and indicators in the configuration files.<br>
+Define your trading strategies and indicators in the utils.py file.<br>
 Start the system to fetch real-time data and generate trading signals.<br>
 Use Grafana to monitor system performance and visualize key metrics.
 <h3>Contributors</h3>